BOY WHO WAS RAISED BY BEARS: Native American Bear Story & Legend

 Continue Reading…

 “Nothing is more priceless and more worthy of preservation than the rich array of animal life with which our country has been blessed.”
-President Richard Nixon, on signing the Endangered Species Act into law, December 28, 1973.
+President Richard M Nixon, on signing the Endangered Species Act into law, December 28, 1973.

 ==>> For more Top Posts on Saving Threatened Wildlife, SEE ENDANGERED SPECIES – The Latest Posts…